Don Rickles: Later works

-On May 28, 2014, Rickles was honored by Spike TV's "One Night Only: An All-Star Comedy Tribute to Don Rickles".
+On May 28, 2014, Rickles was honored by Spike TV's One Night Only: An All-Star Comedy Tribute to Don Rickles.
 Recorded live at New York City's Apollo Theater, Jerry Seinfeld was the master of ceremonies for the two-hour special, with live monologues by Johnny Depp, Martin Scorsese, Robert De Niro, Jon Stewart, David Letterman, Tracy Morgan, Brian Williams, Regis Philbin, Amy Poehler, and Tina Fey.
 Recorded segments included bits from Bob Newhart, Bill Cosby, Jimmy Kimmel, and Eddie Murphy.
+Seinfeld described Rickles as a part of the "Mount Rushmore of Stand-up Comedy" with George Carlin, Richard Pryor, and Bill Cosby.

 He was still a frequent guest on late night talk shows, including Jimmy Kimmel Live!, The Tonight Show Starring Jimmy Fallon, The Late Late Show with Craig Ferguson among others, during the later months of his life.
 On May 11, 2015, Rickles appeared as a guest on one of the final episodes of The Late Show with David Letterman.
 He also made a cameo appearance in Grandfathered.

-In a 2014 interview, Rickles dismissed thoughts of retiring, stating: I'm in good health.
+In an interview in 2014, he dismissed thoughts of retiring, stating: "I'm in good health.
 I'm working better than I ever have.
 The audiences are great.
 Why should I retire?
 I'm like a fighter.
 The bell rings and you come out and fight.
 My energy comes alive.
-And I still enjoy it.
-Until his death in 2017, despite being impeded by multiple surgeries following a bout with necrotizing fasciitis in 2013, Rickles continued touring across the United States.
+And I still enjoy it."
+Up until his death in 2017, despite being impeded by multiple surgeries following a bout with necrotizing fasciitis in 2013, he continued touring across the United States.

-He was reportedly slated to reprise his role in Toy Story 4, but died before recording any dialogue.
-With permission from Rickles' family, Josh Cooley used hitherto unused archive recordings of Rickles for the 2019 film to honor him.
+He was reportedly slated to reprise his role as Mr. Potato Head in Toy Story 4 (2019), but he died without recording any of his lines of dialogue.
+With permission from his wife Barbara Rickles, Josh Cooley used unused archival audio from the previous three Toy Story films to honor him and dedicate to his memory.

+Filmography

 Personal life

 On March 14, 1965, Rickles married Barbara Sklar of Philadelphia.
 He admitted to having a difficult time romantically in his 20s and 30s, meeting Sklar through his agent when he was 38 years old and falling for her when she failed to get his sense of humor.
-They had two children: Mindy, an actress, and producer Larry, who died of pneumonia at the age of 41.
-According to Rickles' memoir, his grandchildren Ethan and Harrison Mann were much more impressed by his role as Mr. Potato Head than by any of his other achievements.
-Barbara Rickles died from non-Hodgkin lymphoma on March 14, 2021, exactly 56 years after the couple married.
+They had two children: Mindy, an actress, and Larry, a producer who died of pneumonia at the age of 41.
+According to Rickles's memoir, his grandchildren Ethan and Harrison Mann were much more impressed by his role as Mr. Potato Head than by any of his other achievements.
+Barbara died from non-Hodgkin lymphoma on March 14, 2021, exactly 56 years after the couple married.

 Rickles befriended mobster "Crazy" Joe Gallo following a performance at the Copacabana in 1972.
-Gallo, whom Rickles had ribbed mercilessly during his set, despite being warned not to do so, accepted Rickles' ribbings in good humor and invited him to Umberto's Clam House after the show.
+Gallo, whom Rickles had ribbed mercilessly during his set, despite being warned not to do so, accepted Rickles's ribbings in good humor and invited him to Umberto's Clam House after the show.
 Rickles declined the offer.
 That night, a gunfight erupted at Umberto's, killing Gallo.
+This situation was dramatized in the movie The Irishman.